JonasNorlinder/jonasnorlinder.github.io/_posts/2024-04-02-When-Silence-is-Not-Golden-The-Risks-of-Ignoring-Exceptions.md

 * DaCapo "resolved" the issue in `v23.11-MR1` by chaning the workload to something completley different with vastly different read/insert proportions.

-# Examining exception supression in H2
+# Examining Exception Supression in H2

 One of the benchmarks offered by DaCapo is H2, a Java-based SQL database.
 To evaluate H2's performance, the TPC-C benchmark is utilized.
 TPC-C is an